vocdoni/vocdoni-sdk/README.md

 })
 ~~~

-Check out the [election interface] to see all the allowed params.
+Check out the [election params interface] to see all the allowed params.

 Of course, you will also need some questions in this voting process, how would people
 vote otherwise?